Syddhartha-99/SnPy-500/README.md

-# Project Title

-Automated Equal-Weight S&P 500 Index Fund Portfolio Optimization

-## Description

-This project is designed to automate the process of creating an equal-weight S&P 500 index fund portfolio for a given portfolio size.
-It uses Python, together with various libraries such as Pandas, Numpy, Requests, and Xlsxwriter.
-The program fetches stock information for all S&P 500 constituents from Yahoo Finance API, calculates the number of shares to buy based on equal-weight position size, and outputs a recommended trades Excel file.

 ## Disclaimer

 The information provided by this program is for demonstrative purposes only and should not be considered as financial or investment advice.
 The program is not intended to provide personalized investment advice or recommendations for any specific individual or portfolio.